 - Conjugation.org and WordReference Spanish Verb Conjugation - I use these verb conjugation websites as spell checkers, too.

 - Thesaurus.com - Useful for finding the word with the right connotation.

 - One Look's Reverse Dictionary - Also for finding words.

 Bilingual or multilingual dictionaries and language resources:

-- WordReference: Spanish-English / Firefox plug-in - Translation dictionary.
+- WordReference: Spanish-English - Translation dictionary.
 Also includes a monolingual Spanish dictionary and thesaurus.
 Highly recommended.

 - Yahoo!
 Education: American Heritage Spanish-English Dictionary - Useful for secondary meanings and regional meanings that other dictionaries leave out.
 Highly recommended.